Ade-yem/E-validify/documentation.md

 The E-validify application provides user authentication functionalities using Flask-Login.

-- User Registration: Users can sign up for an account by providing their email address, username, and password.
+- User Registration: Users can sign up for an account by providing their email address, username, names and password.

 - User Login: Registered users can log in to the application using their email and password.